 Prices are set at €15, €10 for over-65s and students, €5 for under-12s.

 Merchandise available on match nights includes a selection of club badges, scarves, home shirts and tracksuit jackets.
+The shop, by the main entrance, is also open Mon-Fri 9.30am-12.30pm.

 Traditional pubs have been in place at Doyle’s Corner by Dalymount Park for more than a century.
 The Bohemian (66 Phibsborough Road) was built for owner John Doyle in 1907.
 Facing it at No.160, John Doyle’s is similar in style and heritage and goes big on TV football.